COVID-19 advice - Wales

 Each of the devolved nations has its own approach to handling the COVID-19 crisis.
 Here you’ll find the specific details for people living in Wales.

 We’re regularly updating coronavirus information to ensure you have the most up-to-date and relevant content available.

 There’s a UK-wide plan to prioritise certain groups to be vaccinated first.
 Read more about priority groups.

-People will be sent appointments depending on where they are on the priority list There's no need to apply for the vaccine or ask your GP or pharmacist for an appointment.
+People will be sent appointments depending on where they are on the priority list.
+There's no need to apply for the vaccine or ask your GP or pharmacist for an appointment.
 People will be invited automatically.
-Everyone in Wales will receive more information about the coronavirus vaccination in January.
+Read more about the COVID-19 vaccine rollout on the NHS wales website.

 Taking extra care and strict social distancing

 If you are in the extremely vulnerable group and do go out, you should take extra care to minimise contact with others by maintaining strict social distancing.
 This includes: